gpavanb1/LLaMArch/docs/index.md

 Please direct your queries to [gpavanb1](http://github.com/gpavanb1) for any questions.

+You can raise any issues faced while using the project at this [link](https://github.com/gpavanb1/llamarch-docs/issues)

 ## Acknowledgements

 Special thanks to discussions and the [article](https://towardsdatascience.com/generative-ai-design-patterns-a-comprehensive-guide-41425a40d7d0) by [Vincent Koc](https://medium.com/@vincentkoc) for inspiring this project.